Law Firm in India

 • The management and control should be exercised in the PE in India.

-While these are the general provisions under the IT Act, if any special provisions are mentioned under the double taxation agreement, then those will prevail.
+While these are the general provisions under the IT Act, if any special provisions are mentioned under the double taxation avoidance agreement, then those will prevail.
 Similarly, in case there are any conflicts between the provisions of the DTA and the Indian law, the provisions of the DTA will prevail.

 If a foreign company does not have a PE:

 If a foreign company does not have a PE in India, it does not mean that they are completely excluded from being taxed in India.
-There are still some activities which will be taxed, and where the company will still have to file their returns.
+There are still some activities that will be taxed, and where the company will still have to file their returns.

 Even if a foreign company does not have a PE, the income earned by a foreign company from an Indian company by way of fees for royalty or technical services, is considered to be income arising or accruing in India.
 If the Indian company has deducted and paid withholding tax, then the foreign company need not make the payment but will have to furnish their returns alongside the required timelines.